edsu/fondz/README.md

 invenstory ![travis-ci status](https://travis-ci.org/edsu/invenstory.png)
 -----------

-invenstory is a tool for auto-generating an "archival" description of data found in a [bag](http://en.wikipedia.org/wiki/BagIt), or series of bags.
+invenstory is a tool for auto-generating an "archival" description for born digital content found in a [bag](http://en.wikipedia.org/wiki/BagIt) or series of bags.
 This description is expressed as static HTML, for viewing in both online and offline mode.
-The assumption is that we'll be able to read HTML in browsers for some time to come, so it is a logical preservation format.
+The assumption is that we'll be able to read HTML in browsers for some time to come (hopefully), so it is a logical preservation format.

-While invenstory's output is simple, and easy to preserve, it is a wrapper around some hideously complex, but rather useful pieces of software:
+While invenstory's output is simple, and easy to preserve, it is generated using some hideously complex, but rather useful pieces of software:

 * libreoffice for converting various document formats
 * mallet for creating topic models of textual content

-As better opensource tools for converting documents and summarizing their contents come on the scene they can be swapped out for the ones we're using now.
+As better opensource tools for converting documents and summarizing their contents become available they can be swapped out for the ones we're using now.

+Thanks go to Twitter and Facebook for their HTML based archive packages which were an inspiration for invenstory.

 Example
 -------